Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits

 To simulate the STM we repeat the procedure above, only keeping the S-TLSs frozen at their annealed low energy state.
 This way the S-TLSs serve as a quenched random field acting on the $\tau$-TLSs, of magnitude

-where $\tilde{S}_{j}$ indicates the quenched configuration of the S TLSs.
+where $\tilde{S}_{j}$ indicates the quenched configuration of the S-TLSs.
 The STM typically assumes that the magnitude of the random field is of order of the glass temperature \cite{anderson1972anomalous,phillips1972tunneling}.
 Our analysis assumes a much smaller random field, by a factor of $g$, in line with the predictions of the Two-TLS model \cite{Schechter_2008,Schechter_2013}.
 Thus, our results below give an upper limit to the changes in TLS energies upon thermal cycling within the STM.

-Fig. \ref{Fig:0.1}(a) displays the portion of $\tau$ TLSs whose excitation energy changes by more than $0.1$K upon thermal recycling, as a function of the recycling temperature.
-For the Two-TLS model, with dynamic S-TLSs, for system sizes $L=10,12,16$, we observe a monotonic increase in the said portion of changed $\tau$-TLSs for all sample sizes.
-For the STM we observe very low number of changed TLSs for all temperatures, corresponding mostly to thermal TLSs which occasionally flip their spin, yet are not relevant to the experimental window (see also discussion in Supplementary material, section \rom{1}).
+Fig. \ref{Fig:0.1}(a) displays the fraction of $\tau$-TLSs whose excitation energy changes by more than $0.1$K upon thermal cycling, as a function of the cycling temperature.
+For the Two-TLS model, with dynamic S-TLSs, for system sizes $L=10,12,16$, we observe a monotonic increase in the said fraction of changed $\tau$-TLSs for all sample sizes.
+For the STM we observe very low number of changed TLSs for all temperatures, corresponding mostly to thermal TLSs which occasionally flip their spin, yet are not relevant to the experimental window (see also discussion in Supplemental Material\cite{SupplementalMaterial}).

+We note that our protocol does not aim to reach equilibrium after temperature cycling, but rather an arbitrary low-energy metastable state, as it is exactly this behavior of the experimental system that results in the changes of TLS excitation energies upon thermal cycling.
+The two metastable states before and after thermal cycling are distinct, but statistically equivalent.
+Thus, while excitation energies of single $\tau$-TLSs change upon thermal cycling within the Two-TLS model, the averaged DOS of the $\tau$-TLSs as well as that of the $S$-TLSs remains unchanged after thermal cycling for both the STM and the Two-TLS model.
+To check the independence of our results on the specific cooling protocol and rate, we have repeated our calculations using $1000$ MC steps for each temperature, as well as with a protocol where the number of MC steps is enhanced with lowering the temperature up to $4000$ MC steps, all giving similar results.